 Have you ever wandered into your garden late at night?
 It’s a different world.

-It’s literally alive with creepy-crawlies.
+It’s alive with creepy crawlies.
 Don’t let the small size fool you.

 One hungry caterpillar can eat holes through multiple leaves in a single night.
 So can slugs.

-As for animals, a deer can do a magic trick by making a fully grown bush completely disappear.
+As for animals, a deer can do a magic trick by making a fully-grown bush disappear entirely.

-When you wander into the garden to find bite marks on the edges of leaves, holes going right through them, half-eaten fruits scattered around, or entire shrubs chewed to a pulp… you absolutely have to know what done it.
+When you wander into the garden to find bite marks on the edges of leaves, holes going right through them, half-eaten fruits scattered around, or entire shrubs chewed to a pulp… you have to know what has been done it.

 Continue reading below to learn about the various nighttime garden raiders that never know when to stop.